 How well do your curricular materials align to and provide students with opportunities to learn all of the Colorado Academic standards?
-In this initial session we will take time to explore the foundation of effective instruction by:
+In this initial session we will take time to explore the foundation of effective instruction by reviewing the eight Standards for Mathematical practice.